 Additional information can be obtained by calling Hanover Township, Lehigh County

-REPORT ANY ILLICIT DISCHARGES TO THE STORMWATER SYSTEM OR GIVE SUGGESTIONS ON IMPROVING THE STORMWATER PLAN BY CALLING THE TOWNSHIP AT (610) 264-1069 or VIA EMAIL TO JFRAGNITO@HANLECO.ORG.
+PLEASE CLICK HERE TO REPORT ANY ILLICIT DISCHARGE/DUMPING TO THE STORMWATER SYSTEM OR GIVE SUGGESTIONS ON IMPROVING THE STORMWATER PLAN BY CALLING THE TOWNSHIP AT (610) 264-1069 or VIA EMAIL TO JFRAGNITO@HANLECO.ORG.